Nikon D810 vs Sony NEX-5T

 Studio photographers will appreciate that the Nikon D810 (unlike the NEX-5T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D810 and the NEX-5T have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the NEX-5T have been discontinued, but can regularly be found used on ebay.
 The NEX-5T was replaced by the Sony A5100, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D810 and NEX-5T can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Sony NEX-5T Manual.

 So what is the bottom line?
 Is the Nikon D810 better than the Sony NEX-5T or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.